krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 # Week 1 Lightning Talks

 ## Tuesday
  Henry - How can I inform the user when active record validations fail?

  Jose - Responsive Web Design

  Johnny - What makes a good commit?

+ Stephen - Refactoring!

 ## Wednesday